 The current study, based on approximately 600,000 patients who received an echocardiogram, is the largest study related to untreated AS and its associated mortality.
-The recent study published by Strange et al6 in 2019 from ~240,000 patients from a national registry demonstrated similar findings.
+The recent study published by Strange et al in 2019 from ~240,000 patients from a national registry demonstrated similar findings.
 Indeed, mortality seems to increase proportionally to AS severity.
 Whether the observed increase in mortality within these 2 observational studies is truly related to AS or rather an association remains to be determined in a prospective fashion.
 More importantly, whether earlier intervention on lower AS severity could result in improved survival among these patients also needs to be proven.
 Multiple prospective randomized trials are currently ongoing and are expected to bring meaningful information on whether preemptive AVR may be beneficial (EARLY TAVR [Evaluation of TAVR Compared to Surveillance for Patients With Asymptomatic Severe Aortic Stenosis; NCT03042104], the EVoLVeD [Early Valve Replacement Guided by Biomarkers of LV Decompensation in Asymptomatic Patients With Severe AS; NCT03094143] and the EASY-AS [Early Valve Replacement in Severe ASYmptomatic Aortic Stenosis Study; NCT04204915] trials; PROGRESS [Prospective, Randomized, Controlled Trial to Assess the Management of Moderate Aortic Stenosis by Clinical Surveillance or Transcatheter Aortic Valve Replacement; trial; NCT04889872], and the Evolut [Medtronic] EXPAND TAVR II Pivotal Trial; NCT05149755).

-Importantly, our study using NLP on echocardiographic reports identified a significant proportion of patients with "intermediate" diagnoses (mild-to-moderate and moderate-to-severe).
+Importantly, our study using NLP on echocardiographic reports identified a significant proportion of patients with "intermediate" diagnoses (mild-tomoderate and moderate-to-severe).
 Although 86.6% of patients with AS received a diagnosis of mild, moderate, or severe AS, which conforms to American College of Cardiology/American Heart Association guideline recommendations, 13.4% received a diagnosis of mild-to-moderate or moderate-to-severe AS.
 This finding illustrated the challenges of precise AS severity diagnosis in a real-world setting and in the community.
-This is most likely caused by multiple factors such as difficult image acquisition, patient echogenicity, variability in image quality, and challenging clinical situations such as discordant AS with or without low flow states.
-10-16 This finding is even more important because it may lead physicians to underappreciate the true severity of AS and may lead to delayed referral and delayed treatment.
-Our study also demonstrated that the mortality of patients receiving those "intermediate" diagnoses exhibit similar mortality as the next-most-severe grade of AS, meaning moderate for patients identified as "mild-tomoderate," and severe for patients identified as "moderate-to-severe."
-Although the guidelines recommend 3 grades of severity of AS (mild, moderate, severe) with specific criteria for each grade, it might be appropriate and more practical to "upgrade" patients to a higher severity of AS when one severity criterion coexists with a less severe one (discordance).
-Echocardiographic assessment remains an imperfect tool with many caveats, and such an approach might mitigate those limitations and avoid scenarios where patients effectively fall between 2 diagnoses, with subsequent suboptimal follow-up or treatment.
+This is most likely caused by multiple factors such as difficult image acquisition, patient echogenicity, variability in image quality, and challenging clinical situations such as discordant AS with or without low flow states.10-16 This finding is even more important because it may lead physicians to underappreciate the true severity of AS and may lead to delayed referral and delayed treatment.
+Our study also demonstrated that the mortality of patients receiving those "intermediate" diagnoses exhibit similar mortality as the next-most-severe grade of AS, meaning moderate for patients identified as "mild-to-